chase-seibert/blog/_posts/2017-12-19-dont-split-the-team.md

 ### Prioritize Technical Work

-I actually did split a team once in order to get more engineering time for technical backlog work.
-Product owners are naturally going to prioritize feature work, and we had a lot of platform debt to pay down.
-We ended up doing a lot of platform work, but it was much harder than expected to keep the two teams in sync.
-There was drift on alignment.
-A constant complaint was the team not knowing what the other team was working on.
+Product owners are naturally going to prioritize feature work.
+If the team is not getting the time they need to invest in technical platform and refactoring, you may be experiencing instability in production, and what should be small code changes resulting in much more work than expected, or frequent regressions.

+Splitting the team so that one group can focus on platform work will result in getting more of that work done.
+But there are non-obvious downsides that go with it.
+It will be difficult to keep the two teams in sync about what projects are going on.
+Both teams may feel that they don't get to do as much of the product or platform work as they would like.
+The two teams may start to drift in their alignment on technical solutions.

-A better solution in this case would have been to come to an agreement to reserve the time for platform work in the team's normal sprints.
+A better solution in this case would be to come to an agreement to reserve the time for platform work in the team's normal sprints.
+A common ratio is 20% of team velocity.

 ### Empire Building